- Program:Winds & Percussion

 In addition to his professorship at the University of Southern California and position as master teacher at the Colburn School Conservatory of Music and School for the Performing Arts, Gilad is regularly invited to present masterclasses and performances at music conservatories and festivals worldwide.
 He has been invited to such institutions as Kings College (Sweden), the Winter Festival in Spain, the Curtis Institute, the Glenn Gould School at the Royal Conservatory of Music in Toronto, the Curtis Institute, the Juilliard School, Mannes College, and the Manhattan School of Music.

 Whether at home or abroad, Gilad is passionate about arts education and expanding the role that orchestras play within the community.
 This passion has led him to champion American and contemporary music, as well as educational programs that bring professional level orchestras into public schools.
 As the music director of the Colonial Symphony, Gilad established the orchestra not only as a premier regional orchestra but also as an active teaching orchestra, integrating their performances into urban and suburban schools’ curricula.
 His dedication to fostering increased public appreciation and support of classical music has led to frequent appearances on international television and radio.
-This fall, Gilad fulfilled a child’s wish through the Make-A-Wish Foundation by spending a day meeting and teaching a clarinet student with cancer.
+Gilad fulfilled a child’s wish through the Make-A-Wish Foundation by spending a day meeting and teaching a clarinet student with cancer.

 Among the many honors and awards Gilad has received are the Distinguished Teacher Award from the White House Commission on Presidential Scholars and the Israel-America Cultural Foundation Scholarship.
 Furthermore, under his leadership as Music Director, the Colonial Symphony received NEA grants for seven consecutive years as well as two Distinguished Arts Organization Awards from the New Jersey State Council on the Arts for its artistry and program merits.